Cycloartenol

 Cycloartenol is an important triterpenoid often found in plants.
 It belongs to the sterol class of steroids.
-It is the starting point for the synthesis of almost all plant steroids, making them chemically distinct from the steroids of fungi and animals, which are, instead, produced from lanosterol.
+It is the starting point for the synthesis of almost all plant steroids, making them chemically distinct from the steroids of opisthokonts (fungi and animals), which are, instead, produced from lanosterol.

 Synthesis

 The biosynthesis of cycloartenol starts from the triterpenoid squalene.
-It is the first precursor in the biosynthesis of other stanols and sterols, referred to as phytostanols and phytosterols in photosynthetic organisms and plants.
+It is the first precursor in the biosynthesis of other stanols and sterols, referred to as phytostanols and phytosterols in photosynthetic organisms such as plants.
 The identities and distribution of phytostanols and phytosterols is characteristic of a plant species.